itsmostafa/launch-ghost-cms-site/README.md

 # launch-ghost-cms-site

-Launch a Ghost CMS Website using Docker
+Launch a Ghost CMS Website using Docker onto an Ubuntu server for production!
+Includes Let's Encrypt for HTTPS